immcantation/tigger/docs/topics/findNovelAlleles.md

 germline_db
 :   a vector of named nucleotide germline sequences matching the V calls in `data`.
-These should be the reference germlines used to make the V calls.
+These should be the gapped reference germlines used to make the V calls.

 v_call
 :   name of the column in `data` with V allele calls.
-Default is \cddev_call.
+Default is `v_call`.

 j_call
 :   name of the column in `data` with J allele calls.